ke-zhu/intFRT/README.md

 treatment effect (ATE) estimation and inference while ensuring valid hypothesis testing.
 Key features include:

-- Fisher randomization tests (FRT) in hybrid controlled trials, ensuring strict control of the Type I error rate.
+🎲 **Fisher Randomization Tests (FRT)**: Ensures strict control of the Type I error rate in hybrid controlled trials.

-- Conformal Selective Borrowing (CSB) serves as both an ATE estimator and a test statistic for FRT, enabling selective borrowing of comparable ECs to reduce hidden bias and improve statistical power.
+🧲 **Conformal Selective Borrowing (CSB)**: Serves as both an ATE estimator and a test statistic for FRT, selectively borrowing comparable ECs to reduce hidden bias and enhance statistical power.

-- Adaptive determination of the selection threshold for CSB.
+⚙️ **Adaptive Selection Threshold**: Dynamically determines the selection threshold for CSB.

-- The package also provides No Borrowing and various EC borrowing estimators (IPW, staIPW, CW, OM, AIPW, ACW), along with their inference results based on asymptotic normality for comparison.
+📊 **Flexible Estimator Options**: Offers No Borrowing and various EC borrowing estimators (IPW, staIPW, CW, OM, AIPW, ACW) with inference results based on asymptotic normality.
+These estimators can also be used as test statistics in FRT.

 ## Installation